VincentNgo12/led-audio-visualizer/docs/Progress.md

--Seems to be working now, should have come up with this earlier -Current ADC1 sample rate is ~142,857 samples/sec -Switch to using TIM2 to trigger ADC1 capture at 43.47 kHz sample rate
+-Seems to be working now, should have come up with this earlier -Current ADC1 sample rate is ~142,857 samples/sec -Switch to using TIM2 to trigger ADC1 capture at 43.47 kHz sample rate -Start setting up header constant to divide LED strip into bars to visualize -Setup general Update_Led_Colors() but need more work.
+***TODO: +Map frequency bins magnitude into LED bars brightness
+         +Use q15_t to do numerical calculations
+         +Assign unique colors to each LED bars based on frequency bins magnitude